-(e.g. credit, market) or

-reputational)

-controls

-• Own the risks generated by their

-nonfinancial (e.g. operational,

-· Design and execute internal

-Ensure the risks generated are

-identified, assessed, managed

-and monitored, are within risk

-appetite, and are in compliance

-with relevant policies, guidelines

-activities, which may be financial
+- Own the risks generated by their activities, which may be financial (e.g. credit, market) or nonfinancial (e.g. operational, - Design and execute internal controls - Ensure the risks generated are identified, assessed, managed and monitored, are within risk appetite, and are in compliance with relevant policies, guidelines and limits